mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 A counterclockwise spin around the waterfront seemed like a great route for some saddle time on the road bike.
 I must have read the weather forecast wrong because I was peddling into the wind for a good part of the route.
 Regardless, I **felt really good** on the road bike again.
 After the run [yesterday](javascript:flick('thu');), I was expecting the opposite.
 <!---->
 ![Waterfront Stats](/assets/jpg/pr-waterfront-full-20210402.jpeg)
 There was a group of 3 cyclists that I spent most of the ride leapfrogging with.
 At _Cadboro Bay_, they continued on to _Ash Road_  and I decided to blow myself up with a hard effort up _Sinclair Road_ (the hill leading up to the UVic campus).
 I had my breathing under control by the varsity fields.
-At _Blenkinsop Road_, I turned right because I still had time left on the ride and felt really strong again heading toward _Royal Oak_
+At _Blenkinsop Road_, I turned right because I still had time left on the ride and felt really strong again heading toward _Royal Oak_.

 ![Blenkinsop Stats](/assets/jpg/pr-blenkinclimb-20210402.jpeg)
 <sup>&mdash; PR'd a total of 13 Strava Segments; really not expected.</sup>

 A couple klicks before home, I saw an elderly man using a walker.
 It reminded me of my father and I was hit with a flood of sadness.
 The tears didn't stop until I had been home for some time.

-A 750ml bottle of plain water and 48g of Maynards Watermelon Sours consumed on the ride.
+On the ride, I had one 750ml bottle of plain water and 48g of Maynards Watermelon Sours.

 <!---->
 ## SATURDAY APR 03